fredrikaverpil/dotfiles/README_WIN_WSL.md

 ## Windows 11 + WSL

-⚠️ These instructions are likely outdated, as my primary system is macOS.
+⚠️ These instructions are likely to become outdated, as my primary system is macOS.

 This setup aims to run GUIs in Windows with all terminal and coding activities in WSL/Ubuntu.

+Prop tip: set up Wezterm, dotfiles repo and homebrew first.

 ### Windows installations